The name Akasiro has a simple homely meaning: red and white. As such the design is simple, functional and homely.

-The name has a simple homely meaning (red and white), the design is simple, functional and very homely and Japanese and the restaurant's food is equally simple and homely.
-The dishes are the sorts of Japanese dishes that you'd call your favourites and have once or twice a week without ever getting tired of them.
+The restaurant's food is so.
+The dishes are the sorts of Japanese staples you'd call your favourites and have once or twice a week without ever getting tired of them.

-Carnivores should try the slow-cooked pork belly and daikon in sweet sake sauce, grilled pork in egg and flour with Japanese barbecue sauce and mayonnaise, or the Ton-Katsu, whose description on the menu is straight to the point – “very popular deep fried pork cutlet”.
+Carnivores should try the slow-cooked pork belly and daikon in sweet sake sauce, grilled pork in egg and flour with Japanese barbecue sauce and mayonnaise, or the tonkatsu, which the menu describes simply as “very popular deep fried pork cutlet”.

 And for those who enjoy a spot of fusion, there’s the Hamburg – grilled beef and pork mince patty with tomato and Worcester sauce.

 There are also a couple of interesting vegetarian options.
 The drinks list is short and sweet and features Karita paper drip coffee, specialty teas, grape juice and homemade lemonade.